 About the Journal

-Our aim is to serve as a platform for discussions concerning critical issues emerging in anthropology / ethnology in Central-Eastern Europe and beyond.
+The journal's aim and scope is to serve as a platform for discussions concerning critical issues emerging in anthropology/ethnology in Central-Eastern Europe and beyond.
 The journal stays close to the empirical, while at the same time being attentive to current theoretical debates in the humanities and social sciences.

 The main part of every issue is thematic; additionally we publish articles on other topics, especially with a methodological focus.
 We are open to new debates and willingly give space to emerging fields and new themes in anthropology.

 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose under Creative Commons licence CC BY-NC-ND.
 This means that reusers can copy and distribute the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the creator.